-- Eastview Community Park is the preferred location
+- Select Eastview Park as the preferred location

 - Revise the Eastview Park Master Plan to include a bicycle skills facility